HuyaneMatsu/Koishi/README.md

 This can happen if Koishi has no view-channel permission, but you have use-application-commands.

-Since Koishi is added without any permissions, make sure to assign a role to her.
+Since Koishi is added without any permissions, make sure to assign a role to her, **else she will stay invisible and be forgotten by everyone.
+That will make her sad.**

 *Koishi so meta!*